 Heart Running Route in San Bernardino

-Run a heart-shaped route through San Bernardino.
-Download the GPX for Strava, Garmin & Apple Watch. €4.99, instant download.
+Run a heart-shaped route through San Bernardino — the most original running route in San Bernardino.
+GPX for Strava, Garmin & Apple Watch. €4.99, instant download.

 Why run a heart in San Bernardino?